 Disclosure: This post may contain affiliate links.
 At no extra cost to you, I will earn a commission if you click through and make a purchase.

 Where: 2112 N. 30th St., Suite 201

 What to get: I might just want to order one of everything at The Bubbly Tart.
-When I asked Chelsie to send me a picture or two of some of her popular pies and cakes, she sent me an exquisite assortment I had a hard time choosing from (and settles on the lemon meringue tart).
+When I asked Chelsie to send me a picture or two of some of her popular pastries, she sent me an exquisite assortment I had a hard time choosing from (and settles on the lemon meringue tart).

 Where: Home bakery (best to contact via Facebook or email)

 What to get: Go traditional and get the pumpkin pie with the Buttered Marshmallow (or you may just want to order a ton of homemade marshmallows – I heard they’re good).
 You can order in different sizes, though, so you could go wild and order a dozen mini pies in different flavors.

 What to get: I just now learned that Coneflower Creamery, one of the best ice cream shops in Omaha, makes ice cream pies, and my mind is blown.
 Holiday orders open on Nov.
 1, 2023.

 Related post: 13 Bakeries To Satisfy Your Sweet Tooth In Omaha

 What to get: You might have seen Gnome Baked Goods at one of the Omaha Farmers Markets.
 Carly at Gnome Baked Goods told me the most popular pie year-round is also a 2019 Nebraska State Fair ribbon winner – the caramel apple pie.

 And she also suggested her new cranberry and orange pie, which was a hot seller at the farmers market toward the end of the season.